Fort Bragg, California: Climate

-Snow is virtually unknown; the only recorded snowfall was in January 1907.
+Snow has only ever been recorded on three days, the largest recorded total being 3 in on December 6, 1913, the second being 2 in on January 6, 1907, and the third being 0.5 in on January 12, 1907.

 The extreme maritime effect of the Pacific Ocean is demonstrated by the fact that Fort Bragg has uniquely cool summers for cities on the 39th parallel north, both domestically and internationally.
-To illustrate the extremes of Fort Bragg, coastal climates with warmer summers than the city are found as far north as on the 66th latitude on the Bothnia Bay in between Sweden and Finland, a net latitudal anomaly of 27 degrees.
+To illustrate the extremes of Fort Bragg, coastal climates with warmer summers than the city are found as far north as on the 66th latitude on the Bothnia Bay in between Sweden and Finland, a net latitudinal anomaly of 27 degrees.
 That is nearly one-third of the distance between the poles and the equator.
 In places some miles inland, consistently hotter summer temperatures are found, a phenomenon typical of the Californian coastline.